iv461/icey/README.md

 ### Asynchronous service server callbacks:

-The novelty of ICEY is that we can also use *asynchronous* callbacks (i.e. coroutines) as service callbacks:
+With ICEY you can use *asynchronous* functions (i.e. coroutines) as service callbacks:

 ```cpp
 /// Create a service client for an upstream service that is actually capable of answering the